CandlePlatforms/candletokenweb-restored/README.md

-# livepeer.org
+# Candle

-Livepeer.org is a primary online resource for participants and users of the Livepeer network.
+Candle is a primary online resource for participants and users of the Candle network.
 It includes:

 - Useful getting started content
 - Community built resources